-Microsoft Introduced SQL Server Discovery Tool in SQL Server 2008.
-Since then it is widely used by SQL Server Database Administrators to quickly identify SQL Server Components which are already installed on a local SQL Server.
+Microsoft Introduced SQL Server Discovery Tool is widely used by SQL Server Database Administrators to quickly identify SQL Server Components which are already installed on a local SQL Server.
 The report shown in the snippet below will give DBA a complete overview of all the SQL Server Components which are installed for a specify instance of SQL Server.

 In this article we will take a look at how to install and use SQL Server Discovery Tool to discover all the SQL Server Components which are already installed on a local server.

 SQL Server Discovery Report includes

 - SQL Server Feature / SQL Server Component

 - Configuration Status

 Once you install SQL Server features Discovery Report it will display a report for products and features that are installed on the local server for SQL Server 2000, SQL Server 2005, SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, SQL Server 2014, and SQL Server 2016.

 SQL Server Feature Discovery Report can be generated in two different ways:

 - Open SQL Server Discovery Report Using SQL Server Installation Center